ClaudeAlves/labo_infra_HTTP_RES2019/README.md

 - -p let us map the ports of the container to match the ports of the vm who helds the containers so we can access the webpage from outside the outside ( like the browser ).
 - res/apache_php is the image we build on.

-To test it find our vm address using the command :
+To test it, find our vm address using the command :

     docker-machine ls
    outside of the  vm then simply connect to it using telnet :